 LENGTH is the value indicated by UL Length subfield of the Common Info field in the Trigger frame.

 TEHT-PREAMBLE is the value for an EHT TB PPDU in Equation (36-97).

+Nsym is computed as defined in Eq.
+(36-93).